-The storytelling power of data has proven an effective tool for outreach strategists in recent years.
+The power of data storytelling has proven an effective tool for outreach strategists in recent years.
 After all, when done right PR stories based on trends in data can achieve tens – even hundreds – of quality links and placements in high authority media outlets.

 Equally, done wrong and these outreach campaigns can fall flat on their face.
 What passes for a story and gains your business an authoritative link in today’s media landscape can change nearly as fast as the news agenda itself.
 So with top tier journalists receiving hundreds, and sometimes even a thousand or more emails and pitches every day, what steps can digital PRs take to ensure that their data-driven outreach campaigns do not get overlooked?